-- B1.2 The following sites are allocated for office (Class B1) and general industry (Class B2) uses only (as shown on the Proposals Map): - B1.2.01- Southlink Business Park; and - B1.2.02- Sefton Street, Hollinwood - These sites have been allocated for business and office uses to achieve the clusters of quality employment that draft Regional Planning Guidance recommends.
-The grouping of high technology businesses in the same area can create the kind of environment and conditions that encourage business growth.
-Located at major transport nodes, which include public transport interchanges, the accessibility of these sites makes them suitable for higher densities of employment. - Oldham has recently been successful in attracting high technology businesses and the percentage of its population employed by these firms is now more than twice the national average.
+- 5.10 5.11 These sites have been allocated for business and office uses to achieve the clusters of quality employment that draft Regional Planning Guidance recommends.
+The grouping of high technology and complementary businesses in the same area can create the kind of environment and conditions that encourage business growth.
+Located at major transport nodes in Hollinwood and in the Economic Development Zone around Oldham Town Centre, which include public transport interchanges, the accessibility of these sites makes them suitable for higher densities of employment.
+The sites at Hollinwood Junction are of strategic importance to the Borough.
+The Council wishes to see high quality development of a type, scale and intensity of use which reflect its importance. - 5.11 5.12 Oldham has recently been successful in attracting high technology businesses and the percentage of its population employed by these firms is now more than twice the national average.
 This policy is intended to assist the continuing growth that is predicted within these sectors.
 The more diverse an economy, the better it will be able to withstand the pressures of recession.
-The Council aims to ensure that suitable land is available to encourage the right kind of industries into the Borough. - 5.12 Any proposal for office and business use on these sites will still be subject to the impact on residential amenity\ being acceptable.
+The Council aims to ensure that suitable land is available to encourage the right kind of industries into the Borough.